 "There were times I thought it was an impossible task," Richard recalled.
 "I remember standing in my yard thinking, 'Lord, will there ever be hope?'
 But a little voice within me kept saying, 'If we don't tell them, how will they know?'"

 Richard's activism has also taken her abroad.
-In 2002 she spoke at the World Summit on Sustainable Development and met with citizen groups in South Africa struggling with contamination from industrial run-off.
-This year, as in years past, she plans to help lead an international delegation to Royal Dutch/Shell's annual general meeting (April 24-25) in London where she will pressure the corporation to take responsibility for its dirty industrial practices and the medical costs associated with treating environmental illness.
+In 2002, she spoke at the World Summit on Sustainable Development and met with citizen groups in South Africa struggling with contamination from industrial run-off.
+She has also participated in international delegations to Royal Dutch/Shell's annual general meeting in London where she pressured the corporation to take responsibility for its dirty industrial practices and the medical costs associated with treating environmental illness.

 "Whether she's on the steps of the U.N. or in Nigeria, or in her own front yard, she is not intimidated by whatever circumstances she is faced with," said Maura Wood of the Sierra Club's regional office in Louisiana.
 "She sets out to get the message of her community out to the world."